estatistics/tiktok_username_extractor_from_downloaded_videos/README.md

 STEP 4 - Execution of produced file\
 Execute the produced `0mv_file.txt` as script to produce folders based on the detected tiktok username, and move `"JPG"` files in the respective `username_folders`.
 This is as precaution.\
-You must open `0mv_file.txt` and remove ".jpg" extension in order to move mp4 files\
+You must open `0mv_file.txt` and remove ".jpg" extension in order to move `mp4` files\
-in these folders instead of the extracted frames.
+in these folders instead of the respective extracted frames.